getsentry/sentry-docs/docs/learn/rollups.rst

 understand.

 The first and most important part is that Sentry only groups by stack trace frames reported in the application.
-Not all clients might report this, but if that information is provided, it's used for grouping.
+Not all SDKs might report this, but if that information is provided, it's used for grouping.
 This means that if the stacktrace is modified from one event to another exclusively in parts of the stack that is not related to the application,